jbolns/hello-world/README.md

 # hello-world
-Why would "commit" instead of "save".
+Why "commit" instead of just "save"?
 A question for the philosophers.
 Yes, tacos are good food.